Welcome to the Internal Medicine Residency

 An Academic Community-based Program

 The smaller size of the IMRS program allows us to tailor your education and make sure that we address your needs.
 The Spokane setting allows for a depth and breadth of experience that rivals university hospitals.
+The IMRS:

 - Lives the mission of providing care for the poor and vulnerable